by Matthew Webb

 Senior Writer, D3hockey.com

-It's somewhat hard to believe we're already into February, but time flies when we're having fun and as yesterday marked the first Tuesday in February you know what that means: the regional committees have compiled their mock NCAA regional rankings in preparation for the first official rankings which will be released next Tuesday.
-With the first editions of the real ones now a little under a week away, that means it's once again time for our annual Men's NCAA Tournament Selection Primer, in which we fully explain the process that will be used by the NCAA to select this year's tournament field.
-This process will also serve as the framework for our forthcoming and exclusive editions of Men's Bracketology, which will debut on Tuesday, February 14.
+Yet again it's hard to believe that February has snuck up on us this fast, but it's done it again.
+But as it's the first Tuesday in February this means the NCAA regional committees have gone through their mock regional rankings in preparation for what lies ahead.
+Up next on that front will be the first official editions of the regional rankings next Tuesday, and that means it's once again time for our annual Men's NCAA Tournament Selection Primer in which we fully explain the process that will be used by the NCAA to select this year's tournament field.
+This process will also serve as the framework for our forthcoming and exclusive editions of Men's Bracketology, which will debut on Tuesday, February 13.

-Twelve schools will participate in the 2017 Division III Men's Ice Hockey Championship, culminating in the final four teams participating in the Frozen Four on March 24 and 25 at the Utica Memorial Auditorium in Utica, N.Y.
+Twelve schools will participate in the 2018 Division III Men's Ice Hockey Championship, culminating with the final four teams squaring off in the Frozen Four on March 23 and 24 at Herb Brooks Arena in Lake Placid, N.Y.

-Eight teams will face off in four First Round games on Saturday, March 11, with the winners advancing to the Quarterfinals on Saturday, March 18.
-Games occuring in the first two rounds are generally held at the home rink of the higher-seeded team, though there have been some exceptions to this in past years.
+Eight teams will face off in four First Round games on Saturday, March 10, with the winners advancing to the Quarterfinals on Saturday, March 17.
+Games occuring in the first two rounds are generally held at the home rink of the higher-seeded team, though there have been a few exceptions to this in past years.

 Why does the tournament have 12 teams and not 16 like Division I even though DIII has more teams than DI?
-In DIII, tournament field size in nearly all sports is based on an NCAA rule that states each championship tournament is allotted one bid per every 6.5 teams that sponsor the sport.
-There are currently 78 men's Division III teams which creates 12.0 bids to the tournament and thus our 12-team field.
+In DIII, tournament field size in nearly all sports is based on an NCAA rule that states each Championship is allotted one bid per every 6.5 teams that sponsor the sport.
+There are currently 81 men's Division III teams which creates 12.46 bids to the tournament and thus our 12-team field.

 - Pool A: Teams that have been awarded the championship of an automatic qualifier conference (7 bids)